 Step 1: Pre-Inspection and Pick-Up

 We will determine as much as we possibly can about the type of rug and inherent qualities that may affect cleaning.
 We will outline the expected results and cleaning “prescription”.
-Our company will come to your home to pick up your rug, or you may drop off small “Cash and Carry” rugs to our shop.
+Our company will come to your home to pick up your rugs, or you may drop off any rugs at our shop.

 Step 2: Dry Soil-Removal